Critical Materials Collaborative

 Team

-Currently, the CMC is made up of several sponsoring program offices and technology offices across the DOE and RD&D awardees funded through CMC-coordinated opportunities but will expand soon to include offices across the federal government.
+Currently, the CMC is comprised of several offices across the DOE and RDD&D awardees funded through CMC-coordinated opportunities and is expanding to include offices across the federal government.

-The CMC also partners with the Critical Materials Innovation Hub, which plays a central role in the CMC as an innovation engine—a convener for shared ideas, best practices, and early-stage science and technology solutions.
+The CMC also partners with the Critical Materials Innovation Hub, which plays a central role in the CMC as an innovation engine—a force multiplier for shared ideas, best practices, and early-stage science and technology solutions.

 Get Involved

-Others outside of the U.S. government can join the CMC by being funded through a CMC opportunity.
-This is how the CMC will grow.
+Others outside of the U.S. government can join the CMC by being selected through a CMC-related funding opportunity.
+The CMC coordinates with RDD&D programs and funding opportunities across DOE to form this membership.

 Funding Opportunities